akosiorek/akosiorek.github.io/_posts/2019-06-22-stacked_capsule_autoencoders.markdown

 [^selfsupervised]: The term "self-supervised" can be confusing.
 Here, I mean that the model sees only sensory inputs, e.g. images (without human-generated annotations), and the model is trained by optimizing a loss that depends only on this input.
 In this sense, learning is unsupervised.

 [^simple_posteriors]: Though it is possible for the posterior distribution to be much simpler than either the prior or the likelihood, see e.g. [Hinton, Osindero and Teh, "A Fast Learning Algorithm for Deep Belief Nets".
 Neural Computation 2006.](http://www.cs.toronto.edu/~fritz/absps/ncfast.pdf)

+[^augment]: It is also easy to augment training data with different scales and rotations around the camera axis, but these can be only applied globally.
+Rotations around other axes require access to 3D scene models.

 [^1]: This is very similar to [Attend, Infer, Repeat (AIR)](https://github.com/akosiorek/attend_infer_repeat), also described in [my previous blog post](http://akosiorek.github.io/ml/2017/09/03/implementing-air.html), as well as [SQAIR](https://github.com/akosiorek/sqair), which extends AIR to videos and allows for unsupervised object detection and tracking.